maximbilan/MBFileDownloader/README.md

 ## License

-iOS Calendar is available under the MIT license.
+MBFileDownloader is available under the MIT license.
 See the LICENSE file for more info.